unacluba/OSINT/README.md

+# OSINT

-# OSINT will contain information/tools I have gathered to conduct OSINT research with.
+A collection of tools/information I have used to conduct OSINT research with.